nicholasodonnell/docker-letsencrypt-nginx-proxy-companion/README.md

 > `VIRTUAL_HOST` controls proxying by nginx-web and `LETSENCRYPT_HOST` control certificate creation and SSL enabling by nginx-letsencrypt.
 > Certificates will only be issued for containers that have both `VIRTUAL_HOST` and `LETSENCRYPT_HOST` variables set to the domain(s) that correctly resolve to the host, provided the host is publicly reachable.

-If the proxyed container listen on and exposes another port other than the default `80`, you can force NGINX to use this port with the `VIRTUAL_PORT` environment variable.
+If this collectioned container listen on and exposes another port other than the default `80`, you can force NGINX to use this port with the `VIRTUAL_PORT` environment variable.

 #### Examples